 For most dishes, eggplant needs to be sliced before it’s cooked.
-There are two basic cuts – rounds, which are great for almost every dish, and planks, which work particularly well for layered dishes like moussaka or vegetable lasagnas.
+Therefore it is important to know how to cut eggplant into slices.
+For eggplant, there are two main cuts that are used: rounds, which are great for almost every dish, and planks, which work particularly well for grilling or layered vegetable lasagnas.

-When choosing eggplants, reach for the smallest ones you can find.
-Their flesh is usually more tender and less fibrous than the older, larger ones.
+When selecting the best eggplants, we suggest choosing the smallest ones you can find.
+They young eggplants are usually more tender and not as fibrous than the older, larger ones.

-Round slices are the most basic cut.
-They’re great for grilling, broiling, and traditional dishes like eggplant parmesan.
-Remember that eggplant loses moisture and shrinks when cooked.
-To compensate, cut the raw eggplant into pieces about twice as large as you want the cooked pieces to be.
+The round slices are the most basic cut.
+They’re perfect for broiling, classic dishes like eggplant parmesan, and even for grilling.
+Eggplants shrink when they’re cooked and lose a fair amount of moisture.
+To compensate for the shrinkage, cut the raw eggplant into pieces about twice as large as you want the cooked pieces to be.

 The plank (cut lengthwise) slices are good for grilling and layered dishes where the desire is for the eggplant to have the most surface area.
 To achieve the plank cut, stand the eggplant upright on its end and slice away a section of the peel.
 Then continue to make thick or thin slices throughout the eggplant, until the eggplant has been fully completed.
 If you have difficulty holding the eggplant upright on its end, you can slice a small round off the end to give a flat place for the eggplant to stand.